anujtewari17/iaqualink-spa-control/README.md

 - **Session management**: Automatic token refresh
 - **Nightly shutdown**: Cron job turns off equipment at midnight
 - **Auto shutdown**: Spa turns off automatically 3 hours after being activated
-- **Render cron**: Scheduled jobs keep the free-tier backend awake
+- **External cron**: Configure your hosting platform to ping the `/health` endpoint periodically so the free-tier backend stays awake
+- **Overuse alerts**: Sends email or SMS if equipment runs for more than 2.5 hours

-### Render Cron Setup
+### External Cron Setup
-Render free services fall asleep after 15 minutes.
-Configure Render Cron jobs to:
-1. **Heartbeat** – GET `/health` every 14 minutes to keep the service awake.
+On free hosting tiers the service may sleep after periods of inactivity.
+Set up a cron job (for example, on Render or Fly.io) to ping `/health` every 14 minutes.
-2. **Nightly shutdown** – POST `/api/shutdown` at **12:05 AM America/Los_Angeles**.
-The backend also issues an automatic shutdown three hours after the spa is turned on.
+Also schedule a nightly shutdown by POSTing to `/api/shutdown` at **12:05 AM America/Los_Angeles**.
+The backend already performs an automatic shutdown three hours after the spa is turned on.

 ## 📱 iPad Setup for Guests